Zo-ambinintsoa/akata-sails/README.md

 Now change the config/datastores.js to your mongodb connection.

-That's it, enjoy the Youtask.
+That's it, enjoy Your Project Task Manager.
 # akata-sails
 # akata-sails